 From idea to physical series: A basic overview of the world of CAD and 3D printing.
 1-2PM

-This session will talk about the exciting world of 3D printing with a bit of the history of the technology.
-We will look at the lab’s printers as well as models made on them.
+This session will talk about the exciting world of 3D printing.
+We will go over exciting trends and happenings in the 3D printing world.
 We’ll then cover choosing a CAD app and will briefly cover using curated 3D printer object libraries and different CAD apps that might be more appropriate to different types of projects.
 We will also cover different types of 3d printers as well as advantages and disadvantages of 3d printing services.
 After this session you’ll have the starting point on how to make models, where to get them if the model already exists, and where to print them.
 If you have heard of the exciting world of CAD and 3D printing but have never tried it or would like a basic overview, this session is for you!

 From idea to physical: A demo of how to make CAD models in Rhino3d.
 2-4PM

 This lab is intended to be a fast-paced technology walk-through of the process of creating a 3D printed object.
-We will focus in on the process of using CAD to create our model with a NURBS modeler called Rhino3D and will walk through the UI and how Rhino uses basic curves and shapes to create more advanced geometry and create up to three basic models: a goblet, a challenge coin, and a spaceship model.
+We will focus in on the process of using CAD to create our model with a NURBS modeler called Rhino3D and will walk through the UI and how Rhino uses basic curves and shapes to create more advanced geometry and create up to three basic models: a goblet, and a challenge coin

 Can’t get enough model building?
 Want to make something more advanced than your basic cups/keychains/challenge coins?
 We’ve noticed we have some repeat students each year on our kids track that just love to build models, and we’ve also run several years of our introductory track for adults.
 We wanted to add some additional options to expand model building skills for those who have been through our previous sessions.

-We are running a few additional Rhino model-building walk-through sessions, welcome to anyone (kids or adults) who have gone through the regular introductory sessions.
-These run after the adult sessions in the afternoon- 4-5pm -and may extend into open lab time if audience interest and project is there.
+We are running a more advanced Rhino model-building walk-through session, welcome to anyone (kids or adults) who have gone through the regular introductory sessions.
+These run after the adult sessions in the afternoon- 4-6pm.